-Gastric ulcers in horses (also known as equine gastric ulcer syndrome or EGUS) are a common problem, particularly among racehorses and elite competition horses, although horse of all ages and types can have them, particularly if they have limited access to forage.
+Gastric ulcers in horses (also known as equine gastric ulcer syndrome or EGUS) are a common problem, particularly among racehorses and elite competition horses, although horse of all ages and types can have them.
 Foals are also susceptible, not least because they have relatively thin gastric mucosa.

 It can be hard to interpret the significance of gastric ulcers in the horse, as some horses will have no clinical signs, so it is important to review the whole horse health picture and not just the ulcers themselves.